The flow of arguments of the Vedanta-sutra

 ksaram pradhanam amrtaksarah harah

-"Material nature is in constant flux and the Supreme, Lord Hara is eternal and unchanging."
+“Pradhāna, the material nature, is in a constant state of flux.
+While Hara, the Supreme, is eternal and unchanging.”
 (1.10)

 eko rudro na dvitiyaya tasthuh